$547,811Average Value$327Average Price per Sq Ft21Homes For Sale

 Rising prices for historic homes with updates

 The sounds of a passing ship's foghorn can be heard all the way on Magazine Street, far past the otherwise quiet residential streets that extend up from the Mississippi River.
 Unlike historic districts such as the Marigny or Garden District, the Irish Channel's quintessential New Orleans architecture is a bit less flashy.
 Nonetheless, regionally popular floorplans like Eastlake Victorian mansions, Craftsman-style bungalows, Camelback Shotguns and Creole cottages can be found in a variety of sizes, styles and color schemes.
 Being a historic district means renovations are strictly regulated to maintain historic value.
 But "there is new development here," Walther says.
 "They do look newer, but they follow suit."
 According to Walther, inventory tends to be the biggest factor affecting prices, which are steadily rising.
-Square footage also bears an impact on home prices, with some 5,000 square-foot mansions selling for $1 to $2 million.
+Square footage also bears an impact on home prices, with some 5,000 square-foot mansions selling for $1 million to $2 million.
 Meanwhile, smaller homes like cottages and shotgun designs fetch a range of $500,000 to $1 million, especially those that are newer or have recent renovations.
 Smaller homes that sell for $200,000 to $500,000 are typically older and need some light repairs.

 Large historic mansions can be found in the Irish Channel.